-The Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) seeks applicants for a position at the tenure-track level in Computer Science, with an expected start date of July 1, 2020.
+The John A. Paulson School of Engineering and Applied Sciences (SEAS) and the Department of Statistics at Harvard University seeks applicants for two prestigious postdoctoral fellow programs in Computer Science.

-A doctorate or terminal degree in Computer Science or a related field is required by the expected start date.
+Candidates are required to have a doctorate or terminal degree in Computer Science or a related area by the expected start date.

-Required application documents include a cover letter, CV, a statement of research interests, a teaching statement, and up to three representative papers.
-In addition, we ask for a statement describing efforts to encourage diversity, inclusion, and belonging, including past, current, and anticipated future contributions in these areas.
+Required application documents include a cover letter, cv, a statement of research interests, and up to three representative papers.
 Candidates are also required to submit the names and contact information for at least three and up to five references, and the application is complete only when three letters have been submitted.
-At least one letter must come from someone who has not served as the candidate’s undergraduate, graduate, or postdoctoral advisor.
-We encourage candidates to apply by December 6, 2019, but will continue to review applications until the position is filled.